 JOE

 I understand, Pops.
+But that’s good, don’t you think?
+Unexpected.
 We’re on to something.
 You’ll see.

 GEORGE and DEVIL prepare to leave.